alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 .. topic:: The essential

-    This section of the FAQ regroups the questions about *Phraseanet* administration.
+    This section of the FAQ regroups the questions about Phraseanet administration.

 I can not upload files of more than 2Mb
 ---------------------------------------

-Edit the settings *upload-max-filesize* and *post_max_size* in the PHP configuration file then apply the new settings.
+Edit the settings **upload-max-filesize** and **post_max_size** in the PHP configuration file then apply the new settings.

-Example to raise the limit to 1024Mb :
+Example to raise the limit up to 1024Mb:

 * In the file php.ini :